This short leaflet explains the purpose of sparqs, our principles and values, and our key work areas.

 University Celebration Report (Executive Summary)

-sparqs therefore has undertaken research to inform two key reports, one each into the university and college sectors, that aim to track the trends, practice and systems that have developed in student engagement in recent times, and highlight some useful case studies from around the country.
+There had not been a comprehensive investigation of student engagement in Scotland’s universities and colleges for a number of years, and much had changed at sectoral and institutional levels in the sector.
+Therefore, in 2012/13 sparqs undertook research to inform two key reports, one each into the university and college sectors, that aim to track the trends, practice and systems that have developed in student engagement in recent times, and highlight some useful case studies from around the country.

-Above all, it is an attempt to celebrate the excellent work that has been done by staff and students, and mark the significant distance that the sector has travelled.
+The reports aimed to celebrate the excellent work that had been done by staff and students, and mark the significant distance that the sector had travelled.
+The executive summaries were launched at the sparqs Parliamentary reception in December 2012.

 In 2013 sparqs launched a new strategic plan to take its work through to 2018.
 This incorporated a new vision and mission, four strategic aims and a new set of values and approaches to guide our work.